nasa-nccs-hpda/ilab-pangaea-bench/docs/source/config_requirements.rst

 Represents the desired Machine Learning task being performed by the model (FM encoder, and decoder).
 This can be regression, segmentation, or any other function outlined by the ``.yaml`` files in the directory, or a custom task.

 * ``trainer``: represents the PyTorch Lightning Trainer object used to train the model.
 This section has a llist of parameters that the trainer requires.

   * ``_target_``: set to desired task-specific trainer (``pangaea.engine.trainer.{Trainer_ClassName}``).
 Can code a custom trainer if desired.
-  * Parameters overwrittern in ``run.py``: leave as the default value or hard-code here
+  * Parameters overwritten in ``run.py``: leave as the default value or hard-code here

     * ``model``: ``null``
     * ``train_loader``: ``null``
     * ``optimizer``: ``null``